kisonecat/tikzwolke/README.md

 <img src="http://images.tikzwolke.com/sha1/dc40db944d1e8f4ab868502fddf6b026710056af">

-albeit with `overflow: visible;` set so the box won't cut off part of the circle.

 Because tikzwolke.js relies on `crypto.window.subtle`, you must use https.

 Amazon S3 is used as a caching layer, so a TikZ image need only be